saeta/CS-249A-Reimplementation-In-Scala/README.md

 that takes care of all the plumbing, etc. This is a very flexible, clean abstraction.
 Now, one Location can have more than one shipping destination.

+(Side note:) Because the code base is so small, it took be less than 120 seconds to change the whole implementation from having Locations be actors to using the new ShipmentSchedule abstraction.

 ## Performance ##
 To be evaluated.